AmoghArakere/ABlog/README.md

 ![ABlog Logo](public/images/ablog-logo.svg)

-ABlog is a modern, feature-rich blogging platform built with Astro.js, offering a seamless writing and reading experience.
+ABlog is a modern, feature-rich blogging platform built with Astro.js and PostgreSQL, offering a seamless writing and reading experience.
 With its clean, dark-themed UI and powerful features, ABlog provides everything you need to create, share, and discover engaging content.

 ## 🚀 Features